-FM07: Hovell Street Upgrade Description Aim: To make the heavy transport route over Hovell Street flood free in events up to and including the 5% AEP event.
-The objective is in line with the Cootamundra 2050 Strategy.
-Involves: Raising Hovell Street to 325.2 m AHD.
-Hurley Street also raised.
-5 Culverts, each with a diameter 900mm and 2 outlets.
-A drainage swale south of the proposed road.
-Provides a flood free (depth <0.3) heavy vehicle transport route in a 5% AEP event.
-Funding received from the NSW Government.
-Adverse impact on flood affectation over properties upstream of the raised road.
-Raising Hovell Street to 325.2 m AHD.
-Hurley Street also raised.
-5 Culverts, each with a diameter 900mm and 2 outlets.
-A drainage swale south of the proposed road.
-Benefits • Provides a flood free (depth <0.3) heavy vehicle transport route in a 5% AEP event.
-Funding received from the NSW Government.
-Concerns Adverse impact on flood affectation over properties upstream of the raised road.
-Works to offset impacts will be needed.
-Technically challenging and some works may not be feasible.
-High economic cost.
-Cost Estimated Capital Cost of \$2.75M, Estimated Annual Maintenance of \$5,000 per annum.
-B/C <0 (from a floodplain risk management perspective) D/C <0 (nom a noodplain fisk management perspective)
+FM07: Hovell Street Upgrade

+- Aim: To make the heavy transport route over Hovell Street flood free in events up to and including the 5% AEP event.
+The objective is in line with the Cootamundra 2050 Strategy. - Involves: - o Raising Hovell Street to 325.2 m AHD. - Hurley Street also raised. - o 5 Culverts, each with a diameter 900mm and 2 outlets. - o A drainage swale south of the proposed road.

+Benefits

+- Provides a flood free (depth <0.3) heavy vehicle transport route in a 5% AEP event. - Funding received from the NSW Government.

+Concerns

+- Adverse impact on flood affectation over properties upstream of the raised road. - Works to offset impacts will be needed. - Technically challenging and some works may not be feasible. - High economic cost.

+Cost

+Estimated Capital Cost of \$2.75M, Estimated Annual Maintenance of \$5,000 per annum.

+B/C Outcome <0 (from a floodplain risk management perspective)

-Outcome This option is not recommended as a floodplain management options.
+This option is not recommended as a floodplain management options.
 Council has received \$4.2 Million in funding from the NSW Government for the upgrade of Hovell Street as part of the Fixing Local Roads and Fixing Country Roads Programs.
 The option has broad benefits beyond flood mitigation and should be pursued with the available funding.